FPMT Masters Program

 The academic side of the program involves teachings, tutorials, exams, and a final review period with final exams

-Geshe Gyaltsen will teach five times a week, Monday to Friday, for about 2.5 hours each session.
-In the week preceding an exam no teachings will be scheduled.
+Geshe Gyaltsen will teach five times a week.
 Students are expected to attend all teachings and need to meet an attendance requirement in order to pass the subject.

 These consist of review classes, discussions, presentations and quizzes.

-Review classes will be taught by the teaching assistant and exist for the sake of clarifying the teachings, raise and answers questions and create discussion.
-They are scheduled from Monday to Thursday and each class lasts around 2 hours.
+Review classes will be taught by the teaching assistant for the sake of clarifying the teachings, to raise and answer questions and to facilitate discussion.

-The discussions take place four times a week during the second half of the review classes.
+The discussions take place during the second half of the review classes.
 They mirror the function of debate in the traditional Tibetan education.

 Students will have to give presentations on the studied material on a regular basis.
 These exercises are intended as a light and joyful opportunity for students to get to know each other and to train in listening to and sharing the Dharma with confidence and skill.

 Quizzes cover the important points of the preceding two weeks of review classes.
-They are taken in-class during the tutorials and require an average of forty-five minutes to complete.
+They are taken in-class during the tutorials.

 Exams take place three times a year: at the middle and end of the first term and at the end of the second term.
-Students need to take all exams; subject completion is based on a grade of 50% or above in all exams offered for that subject.
-Upon successful conclusion of a subject, students receive their subject completion cards noting honors and high honors for average grades of respectively 80% and 90% and above.
+Students need to take all exams.

 Three-month review with final exams